 Parish Nursing Ministry

 The Parish Nurse is a catalyst for an intentional ministry of health, healing and wholeness at St James.
 This ministry serves those who see the Cathedral as their primary place of worship and those who look to the Cathedral for help in times of need.
 It includes parishioners, staff, and community partners.
 The church, as a place where we come together, is a setting for mutual support, health promotion, education, and disease prevention.
 This connection between health and faith has roots in the Gospel, the history of the Church, and the nursing profession.
-As a member of the ministerial team, the Parish Nurse melds the healing resources of our faith with the professional knowledge and skills of a nurse.
+As a member of the ministerial team, the Parish Nurse brings together the healing resources of our faith with the professional knowledge and skills of a nurse.
 Health, healing, and wholeness, require integration of the physical, psychological, social, emotional, and spiritual dimensions.

 The Health Council